nchandhi/ncbyctestrepo/Deployment/AIStudioDeployment.md

     ![Getting Started](/Deployment/images/aiStudio/GettingStarted.png)

 4. Enter a new AI Hub Resource Name.
 And then select Azure Subscription, Resource Group, Location from drop-down menus.
 You should choose the same resource group you created from ARM deployment in previous step.
-    > NOTE: Do not create new resources in this step and link to the ones created during one-click deployment.
+    > IMPORTANT: Do not create new resources in this step and link to the ones created during one-click deployment.
+This applies to Resource group, Azure OpenAI and Azure AI Search fields.

     ![Create AI Hub](/Deployment/images/aiStudio/CreateAIHub.png)